A Medical Order for Scope of Treatment (MOST) is a medical order that identifies one of six designations for scope of treatment.

 - review the existing MOST (if applicable) or complete a new MOST, if appropriate.
 Provide a copy of the MOST to the adult or SDM on discharge

-- advise the adult/SDM to: Place a copy of documents in an accessible area at home (paramedics will check the outside of the fridge) and share the MOST with primary care physician and providers
+- advise the adult/SDM to: Place a copy of documents in an accessible area at home (paramedics will check the outside of the fridge) and share the MOST with primary care physician or nurse practitioner and providers

 Information for all health care providers